Skip to main content

 Both mxpy deps check <dependecy-name> and mxpy deps install <dependency-name> use the <dependency-name> as a positional argument.

-To find out which dependencies can be managed using mxpy you can type one of the following commands and you will see which positional arguments it accepts:
+To find out which dependencies can be managed using mxpy, you can type one of the following commands to see the positional arguments it accepts:

 mxpy deps check -h